MonsAltus/Homework-week-1/README.md

 ## Code Refactoring

 ### Description:
-This website is a landing page for the company Horiseon.<br>
+This website is a landing page for the company Horiseon Social Solution Services, Inc.<br>
 The codebase has been refactored with search engine optimization and accessibility in mind.

 ### Links: